Nicholas II of Russia, Emperor of All Russia

 Mathilde Kschessinskaya; Credit – Wikipedia

 According to Mathilde’s later recollections, she had a relationship with Nicholas from 1890 – 1894.
 To facilitate their meetings, the imperial court rented a villa in St. Petersburg.
 The relationship ended when Nicholas became engaged to Princess Alix of Hesse and by Rhine in April 1894.
 Mathilde was generously compensated with the villa that had served as their meeting place and a sum of money.
-Nicholas II never met her in private after that, but he often watched her performances and always supported her discreetly whenever she needed it.
+Nicholas II never met her in private after that, but he often watched her performances and financially supported her discreetly whenever she needed it.

 The prospect of marriage was met with much opposition from both Nicholas’ parents and Alix’s grandmother Queen Victoria.
 The Emperor and Empress felt that Alix was not suitable enough for their son, in part because of their dislike and distrust for all things German.
 They also hoped for a ‘higher profile’ bride and future Empress.
 As for Queen Victoria, she quite liked Nicholas personally.
-However, the same could not be said for his father, or for Russia itself.
+However, the same could not be said for his father or for Russia itself.
 She also felt uneasy about another of her granddaughters marrying into the Russian Imperial Family.
 Queen Victoria had promoted marriage between Alix and her first cousin Prince Albert Victor of Wales, but Alix showed no interest.
-However, she was quite fond of her granddaughter and eventually gave into Alix’s wishes.
+However, she was quite fond of her granddaughter and eventually gave in to Alix’s wishes.

 Sadly, in the fall of 1894, Nicholas’ father fell ill.
-Sensing that there was not much time left, Alexander III instructed Nicholas to send for Alix, who arrived on October 22nd.
+Sensing he had little time left, Alexander III instructed Nicholas to send for Alix, who arrived on October 22nd.
 Despite his ailing health, Alexander III insisted on greeting her in full uniform and gave her his blessing.
-Alexander III died just ten days later, leaving the 26-year-old Nicholas as the new Emperor of All Russia.
+Alexander III died ten days later, leaving the 26-year-old Nicholas as the new Emperor of All Russia.
 The following day, Alix was received into the Orthodox Church, taking the name Grand Duchess Alexandra Feodorovna.
 Nicholas initially wanted to marry immediately, even before his father’s funeral, in a private ceremony.
-However, he was convinced that as Emperor, he should marry in St. Petersburg with at least some of the pomp and ceremony that was traditional in the Russian Imperial Family.
+However, he was convinced that as Emperor, he should marry in St. Petersburg with at least some traditional pomp and ceremony.

 The wedding of Nicholas and Alexandra, painting by Laurits Tuxen.
 Source: Wikipedia

-It was on November 26, 1894, in the Grand Church of the Winter Palace, that Nicholas and Alix were married in a traditional Orthodox ceremony.
+On November 26, 1894, in the Grand Church of the Winter Palace, Nicholas and Alix were married in a traditional Orthodox ceremony.
 Because of the formal mourning for his father, the couple did not take a honeymoon and took up residence temporarily at the Anichkov Palace with his mother.
-They would soon move to the Alexander Palace, which would be their primary home for the remainder of their lives.
-Over the next ten years, the couple had five children:
+They would soon moved to the Alexander Palace, their primary home for the remainder of their lives.

 Coronation of Nicholas II; Credit – Wikipedia